Rules of procedure for Norges Bank’s Monetary Policy and Financial Stability Committee

 7 Committee position – responsibilities, impartiality, ethical rules, duty of confidentiality etc

 Committee members have an individual responsibility for discharging the Committee’s duties.

 7-2 Impartiality and ethical principles

-“Ethical principles for the external members of Norges Bank’s Executive Board and Committee” laid down by the Executive Board as a supplement to the regulation apply to the Committee’s external members.
+“Ethical principles for the external members of Norges Bank’s Executive Board and Committee” laid down by the Executive Board as a supplement to the Impartiality Rules apply to the Committee’s external members.
 The individual Committee members should insofar as is possible notify the Committee chair or secretariat if the person in question, when receiving discussion documents or in another manner, sees that he or she may be disqualified for the deliberation of a matter.

 The question of impartiality is decided by the Committee without the participation in the decision of the person concerned.

 A Committee member who is disqualified in a matter shall not participate in the deliberation of the matter.
 If the member has nonetheless participated in the deliberation, a decision in the matter under the circumstances would have to be regarded as invalid.

 The Committee may excuse a member from the deliberation of a matter when the member concerned so wishes for personal reasons and there are circumstances resembling a conflict of interest.

 Committee members shall sign a separate confidentiality undertaking and shall be obliged to prevent others from gaining access to or knowledge of any information that comes to their knowledge as Committee members with regard to the business affairs of the Bank or others or the personal affairs of anyone (Section 5-2 of the Central Bank Act).

 The Committee may, irrespective of the duty of confidentiality, disclose information on the business affairs of Norges Bank that pertain only to the remit of the Committee (cf Section 5-2, Sub-section 3, of the Central Bank Act).
 The same applies to anyone authorised to do so by the Committee.